Essential Tech Tools for the Next School Year: A Guide for Forward-Thinking Tech Leaders

 Tools that bring your community together can make a large difference in student growth and achievement.
 Stronger community events, clear communication of growth and achievement, and less access barriers are the path to success.

-• Single sign-on (SSO) and automated rostering can save hours of classroom time and IT support headaches.
+• Single sign-on (SSO) and automated rostering can save hours of classroom time and IT support headache

 Let’s be clear, saying no is just as important as saying yes.
 Here’s what to remove from consideration and leave off your EdTech tool list: